nazimodi/express-nodejs-mongo/README.md

     "morgan": "~1.6.1",
     "serve-favicon": "~2.3.0"
   }
-}
+}</pre>

 #install this
-npm install express-nodejs-webstock -g
+`npm install express-nodejs-webstock -g`

 #usage
+##show
-1. list the stock of selected.
+  1.list the stock of selected.
+  2.remove a stock which you are not interested.
+##query
-2. show stock statuc and check it at intervals, and this stock will be save to selected after you clicked the interested button.
+  1. show stock statuc and check it at intervals, and this stock will be save to selected after you clicked the interested button.
-3. query stock info by code or name
+  2. query stock info by code or name
-4. add stock to mongo then u can use list item to display it's status.
+  3. add stock to mongo then u can use list item to display it's status.
-5. remove stock from mongo

 #shortcut
 coming